syncfusion-content/blazor-docs/blazor/datepicker/style-appearance.md

 ## Adding background color to DatePicker container element

-You can customize the background color of the DatePicker container element by setting the desired color value to the `background-color` property.
+You can customize the background color of the container element for the DatePicker by targeting its class, `input.e-input`, and setting the desired color to the `background-color` property.

 % highlight cshtml %}